SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 with all of its properties set to their default values.

-This example defines a class called ``ShoppingListItem``, which encapsulates the name, quantity and purchase state of an item in a shopping list:
+This example defines a class called ``ShoppingListItem``, which encapsulates the name, quantity, and purchase state of an item in a shopping list:

 .. testcode:: initialization